U.S. HHS Pain Management Best Practices Inter-Agency Task Force Report

-Senate Bill 144, passed in the 78th Legislature (2003), created a requirement that certain healthcare practitioners and healthcare licensing agencies provide information regarding poison control services to their licensees.
+Senate Bill 144 (2003), created a requirement that certain healthcare practitioners and healthcare licensing agencies provide information regarding poison control services to their licensees.

 Click on the following link to access an educational pamphlet containing information about Texas Poison Control Network services: Poison Control Network Brochure